Removing Pet Odor from Bedding, Furniture and Carpet

 For areas that are washable such as bedding, linen, blankets, and some pillows, you can machine wash these as usual.

-After treating the stain, the key to removing the odor is to add about a small box of baking soda to the wash along with your regular detergent.
+After treating the stain, the key to removing the odor is to add a small box of baking soda to the wash along with your regular detergent.

 Give the bedding the “sniff test” before putting it in the dryer.
 If all’s good, dry as usual.

-If there happens to be any odor remaining, wash again using white vinegar (1/3 cup to 1 cup depending on the load size)
+- White vinegar (1/3 cup to 1 cup depending on the load size)

 Because this can get quite detailed and make this post a very long one, here are three articles for cleaning mattresses that can help you out.